George Washington Gale

 George Washington Gale (December 13, 1789 - September 13, 1861) was an American Presbyterian minister who founded the Oneida Institute of Science and Industry.
 He later purchased land in Illinois that became Galesburg, Illinois, named in his honor, and was instrumental in founding Knox College.

 Early life

-Gale was born in Stanford, Dutchess County, New York, the youngest of nine siblings, and became a Presbyterian minister in Western New York State.
+Gale was born in Stanford, New York, the youngest of nine siblings, and became a Presbyterian minister in Western New York State.
 At the time, the transportation center of Utica was the intellectual capital of western New York.

 A graduate with honors from Union College in 1814, he attended Princeton Theological Seminary, but he withdrew because of poor health (dyspepsia).
 Although he briefly served at the Female Missionary Society, he received his ordination in the St. Laurence Presbytery.
 He settled down to preach in the Burned-over district.
 He was not a gifted speaker.
 Gale's first assignment was as missionary to settlements on the shore of Lake Ontario, followed by a pastorate in Adams, New York.